senli1073/SeisT/README.md

       --batch-size 500
   ```

-  It should be noted that the `train_size` and `val_size` during testing must be consistent with that during training, and the `seed` must be consistent.
+  It should be noted that the `train_size`, `val_size`, and `seed` in the test phase must be consistent with that training phase.
 Otherwise, the test results may be distorted.

 ## Citation